MartinThoma/fbro/README.md

 # fbro

-`fbro` is a file browser for AWS S3.
+`fbro` is an interactive console file browser for AWS S3.

 ## Installation